Breaking Bamboo Boundaries: Elora Hardy's Visionary Nature-led Designs Redefine Luxury

 Yet, the frenetic pace and cutthroat ethos of New York left Elora feeling disoriented, prompting her return to Bali in 2010.
 Driven by a desire to take on a fresh challenge in sustainable design, she took on her first design project with the Green School Bali, which was founded by her father John Hardy and stepmother Cynthia Hardy.

-This started a prolific 13-year odyssey of bamboo, in which Elora methodically altered Bali’s architectural landscapes with over 200 bamboo structures.
+This started a prolific 13-year odyssey of bamboo, in which Elora methodically transformed Bali’s architectural landscapes with over 200 bamboo structures.
 Each project bears the imprint of her innovative approach, from the sanctuaries of houses and spa centers to the grandeur of resorts and beach clubs.

 Today, as the Creative Director of IBUKU, Elora's focus is on integrating bamboo with local materials, resulting in seamlessly blended designs.